 Full-time vs. Part-time Studies at Howard University

-Compared to other colleges and universities across the nation, Howard is less diverse than average in terms of overall diversity.
-We rank Howard #1356 out of 2,179.
+Compared to other colleges and universities across the nation, Howard is about average in terms of overall diversity.
+We rank Howard #1531 out of 3,514.

 The chart below shows each element that we looked at to determine this ranking, and how that metric compares to the national average.
 100 would indicate excellent diversity in each category, and 1 would mean poor diversity.

 Howard has a total of 359 student athletes, 203 men and 156 women who compete in inter-collegiate athletics.

 |Total Revenue (all teams)||$10,120,853|

 |Total Expenses (all teams)||$10,120,853|